RationAI/crc_ml-provenance/README.md

 ### Predictions (slide_test.py)

 In this step we load a previously trained model using a checkpoint and make it create predictions for test slides (slides used neither for training nor validation).
-The predictions for each slide are appended to its corresponding table as to new column and saved to disk as a new HDFStore file.
+The predictions for each slide are appended to its corresponding table as to new column and saved to disk as a new predictions HDFStore file.

 ### Eval (slide_eval.py)

+During evaluation Evaluator objects are used to calculate metrics of interest (Accuracy, Precision, Recall, etc).
+Generator during evaluation uses different Extractor.
+Instead of accessing slides and retrieving images the Extractor retrieves only those columns from the HDFStore tables that are required by the Evaluators.

 ## Provenance Logging